 Read our article on the school's planned expansion to Year 13 here.

-The school, a partnership between Repton School UK and Evolvence Knowledge Investments (EKI), a Dubai-based school and nursery operator.
+The school is a partnership between Repton School UK and Excella, a Dubai-based school and nursery operator.
 The founding team worked very closely with the architects and designers to ensure that the school provides the “perfect teaching environment” on its purpose-built 10 acre campus.

 The teacher to pupil ratio is currently 1:9 across the school.
 Class sizes have a maximum of 20 pupils and all classes in Foundation Stage (Nursery and Reception) have a full time Teaching Assistant.
 All 51 teachers are UK qualified, and many have UK Prep School experience.
 There are a total of 17 teaching assistants.